 - Mrs. Frances Strolle (posthumous award)

-This class will be inducted at the Spring Soiree on April 26, 2014.
+This class was inducted at the Spring Soiree on April 26, 2014.

 Click here for further details.